 How do you handle difficult conversations?

-Lot of our time and energy is wasted in conflicts, resolving or avoiding them.
+A lot of our time and energy is wasted on conflicts, resolving or avoiding them.

 If you’re in a mood to resolve then the most important part of it would be to ‘handle difficult conversations’

-Whether it’s your personal relationships or professional ones, conflicts are often resolved with having an open, honest and clear communication
+Whether it’s your personal relationships or professional ones, conflicts are often resolved by having an open, honest, and clear communication

-Having a conversation though is vital to manage conflicts in any relationships.
+Having a conversation though is vital to manage conflicts in any relationship.
 And Not having it would be a missed opportunity.

-So how can you muster courage to have difficult conversations?
+So how can you muster the courage to have difficult conversations?

 Here is a framework you can use that can work with your family members as well as with your team members at work.